sftpplus/sftpplus-docs/docs/index.rst

 without requiring any additional dependencies, such as a database or web server.

+SFTPPlus allows from the **server perspective** remote file transfer clients to be securely authenticated and authorized for accessing files located on local file systems or remote file systems (CIFS/NFS) used by the operating system running SFTPPlus.

+From the **client perspective**, it connects to remote file transfer servers to perform file transfer operations.

+It is designed to be totally automated, prompt-less, and without interaction.
+Once installed and configured properly, it should operate in the background and need no direct attention from the user or the administrator.

 The configuration is done via a text file, which can be edited using any text editor, or via an embedded web-based configuration tool, which is accessible via any modern web browser.